Investors Love Franchise Opportunities

 Furthermore, coupled with the sale of a franchise are a plethora of different agreements and contracts, verbal agreements meant to be honored by the existing franchisees, and other miscellaneous agreements that constitute the franchisor-franchisee relationship.
 Albeit no legal obligation exists to force an acquiring firm to abide by the rules of the past, it is in the firm’s best interest to maintain the trust of its franchisees by not drastically altering the status quo by failing to deliver on long-held promises.
-Risk is ever-present, and the best remedy to avoid said risk is to gather knowledge regarding the franchise system being acquired..
+Risk is ever-present with private equity acquisitions of franchises, and the best remedy to avoid said risk is to gather knowledge regarding the franchise system being acquired.

 Franchise Experience Matters

 An experienced franchise attorney is paramount to any franchisor pondering an exit strategy through a private equity firm, capable investor, or family investment office considering the franchising market.